PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 In user interfaces, it may be hard to disambiguate between unauthored (and propagating) and authored (not propagating) `kind` state.
 There would also not be way to author a value to re-enable propagation, but this may be fine.

 #### Variant #3: Use `subcomponent` (or some other kind) to prune traversal
 Despite its name, there are no rules that `subcomponent` prims are descendants of `component` prims.
-One could use that or some other kind to meaningful stop traversal. `kind=none` has been another suggestion.
+One could use that or some other kind to meaningful stop traversal. `kind=none` (or `kind=terminal`) has been another suggestion.
 Even if variant #1 or #2 were adopted, this would still be a valid way to prune traversal, it just wouldn't be the only (or preferred) way.

 ### Instancing
 Propagation when `instanceable=True` is complicated, as a prim may have multiple parents with different model hierarchy validity.
-There are actually [bugs](https://github.com/PixarAnimationStudios/USD/issues/2406) with this today.
+There are actually [bugs](https://github.com/PixarAnimationStudios/OpenUSD/issues/2406) with this today.

-The USD development team proposes that prim flags are considered in concert with composition arcs when constructing prototypes to deal with this ambiguity.
+The OpenUSD development team proposes that prim flags are considered in concert with composition arcs when constructing prototypes to deal with this ambiguity.

 Until that fix is available, the best that can be done in both the current state of the world and with self propagating hierarchies is to encourage users to be intentional about model hierarchy when authoring `instanceable` to avoid violating the hierarchy's continuity.

 ### Additional API

-To further simplify usage of model hierarchy for developers, this proposal also advocates introducing `IsAssemblyModel` and `IsComponentModel` methods on `UsdModelAPI`, along with associated cached prim flags and traversal predicates.

 To better clarify what it means to be a "model group", this proposal recommends deprecating `IsGroup` in favor of `MayContainComponentModel`.

-This proposal also recommends `IsModel` should be deprecated in favor of `MayContainOrIsComponentModel` and should be equivalent to (`MayContainComponentModel() || IsComponentModel()`).
+This proposal also recommends `IsModel` should be deprecated in favor of `MayContainOrIsComponentModel` and should be equivalent to (`MayContainComponentModel() || IsComponent()`).

 Prim flag predicates should be be added to match these APIs.

-The USD core API could also provide ranges to iterate explicitly over `assembly` or `component`  prims, skipping over the intermediate prims.
-This might be easier to provide in C++20 (with the forthcoming ranges specification) and could be deferred until that point.
+The `group` and `model` kinds in the model hierarchy definition would not be affected by these changes, only how they are presented through the API.

-An early version of this proposal considered whether some of these APIs should extend to the `subcomponent` kind, but given they aren't a part of model hierarchy and cannot be cached in the same way, that's been deferred.
+An early version of this proposal considered whether some of these APIs should extend to the `subcomponent` kind, but given they aren't a part of model hierarchy and cannot be cached in the same way, that's been removed.

 ### Forward / Backwards Compatability
 Assets that don't use model hierarchy or that are both "complete" and "explicit" do not require any updates to be forward or backwards compatable.

 To make assets backwards compatible, implicit groups need to be made explicit.
-To make assets forward compatible, incompete model hierarchies need to author explicit `kind=""`.
-Both of these could be handled via a script.
+To make assets forward compatible, _intentionally incompete_ model hierarchies need to author explicit `kind=""` (or some other terminating kind).

-We can also enabling/disabling propagation through a feature flag to give sites time to test any unexpected impact on their assets.
+## Validation in Contrast and in Concert
+OpenUSD anticipates including validation as a core service that can be used to detect and repair invalid model hierarchies.

+A validation solution follows from an invalid parenting event to occur, generally a `component` or `assembly` being nested below a non-`group`.
+The user must be prompted to decide whether to change the `kind` of the nested asset (to something like `subcomponent`) or change the `kind` of any non-`group` ancestors.

+However, users and tools generally expect to be able to parent `Xform`s underneath other `Xform`s without too much trouble (ie. an extra validation step).
+They also generally expect that such changes are local and invertible.
+Reparenting a scope and then undoing it (manually not through an undo queue) will leave spurious `group` tags on any ancestors or an unintentionally "demoted" model to `subcomponent`.
+Validating on the parenting event can lead to both cruft and blocking user decisions.

+Prior to path expressions, delaying validation until `Save`-ing of a stage was perhaps viable.
+Not necessarily ideal that model hierarchy would be a broken state, but the impact would be limited to a session's interactive features and not imaging.
+Delaying validation as a post-process could lead to different material binding and light collections.
+A user saving a stage they are happy with and then validation informing them of errors that change the way the stage renders risks erroding user trust of validation.
+It also could lead to users avoiding building expressions around model hierarchy features.
+As model hierarchy is intended to be efficiently cached, relying on adhoc tags or naming conventions could reduce overall performance of path expressions.

+Self assembling model hierarchy does not remove the need for validation of model hierarchy.
+However, it focuses it on the scopes that are changing and reduces the amount cases that can be considered invalid.
+We enumerate the potential invalid cases below.

+### Invalid Case #1: Missing root prim `kind`
+As a concession to performance and "pay for what you use", a hierarchy must opt into model hierarchy at the root prim.
+Validating and repairing a missing root prim kind has the same risks issues and without automatic group propagation.
+We suggest that users, tools, and pipelines are willing to treat root prims as special and more willing to carefully maintain and validate their correctness than intermediate scopes.
+### Invalid Case #2: Nested `component` models
+When `component` (or `assembly`) models are nested, the general recommendation is to turn the nested model into a `subcomponent`.
+Importantly, following this recommendation will not impact path expression matching.
+Model hierarchy population should have already discarded nested models in both.
+Converting them to `subcomponent` shores up existing model hierarchy correctness, but does not change the "model"-ness of any ancestors or descendants. (_NOTE-- It's possible that path expressions may match against subcomponents, and so a more conservative validation recommendation may be to convert their kind to the empty string._)
+### Performance of incomplete model hierarchies
+While self assembling model hierarchy does not introduce any new correctness issues, there is the potential for an unterminated hierarchy to do unnecessary reads of the `kind` field.
+This performance impact in the context of a stage is likely to be measurable but very small (1-2%).
+Proficient users and maintainers of model hierarchy should never encounter measurable performance issues.

+Validation could be used to "optimize" an inefficient instead of "correct" an invalid hierarchy.
+Under self assembling model hierarchy, it would become acceptable to introduce optimizing terminal kinds when validating in a post-process.
+This proposal argues that users are likely to favor validators that optimize content without changing imaging behavior.

+Self assembling model hierarchy can partner with validation systems by reducing the number of invalid states a stage can be in and reward users with performance gains instead of potentially leaving them stuck between introducing an imaging change and fixing a model hierarchy error.

 ## Summary
 Model hierarchy can become "self assembling" without intermediate `group` tags AND without additional `kind` reads.